MicrosoftDocs/ATADocs/ATPDocs/deploy/configure-port-mirroring.md

 If you are working with virtualization clusters:

 - **Configure affinity between the domain controller and the Defender for Identity standalone sensor**.
+This step is irrelevant if your environment supports Virtual to Virtual on different hosts (RSPAN).

     Configure affinity for each domain controller running on the virtualization cluster in a virtual machine with the Defender for Identity standalone sensor.
 When the domain controller moves to another host in the cluster, the Defender for Identity standalone sensor follows it.
 This works well when there are a few domain controllers.

-  > [!NOTE]
-  > This step is irrelevant if your environment supports Virtual to Virtual on different hosts (RSPAN).

 - **Ensure proper sensor sizing**.
 Make sure that the Defender for Identity standalone sensor is properly sized to handle monitoring all of the DCs by themselves: